Agile vs Waterfall Project Management: Major Differences

 From a project management point of view, the Waterfall approach can often make sense for fixed-price or contact-dependent projects to lessen the risk of budget and delivery over-runs.

-Having discussed in detail the two main project management methods, their sub-methods and how to choose the best among the two methodologies to adopt in handling your project, it is important to cap it all by suggesting the best project management tools that you can use to run and manage an effective project in your organization.
+Having discussed in detail the two main project management methods, their sub-methods and how to choose the best among the two methodologies to adopt in handling your project, it is important to cap it all by suggesting the best project management tool that you can use to run and manage an effective project in your organization.
 This software Projectsly.com is developed by a renowned software developer 500apps.

 Which Project Management Software Should You be Choosing?

-Projectsly by 500apps is a foremost project management software that enables you to plan every aspect of your project from start to finish to achieve organizational success.
+Projectsly by 500apps is a foremost Project management software that enables you to plan every aspect of your project from start to finish to achieve organizational success.
 It is used to streamline online project management in organizations, enables you to monitor tasks, the laid down workflow, and automatically create reports for decision making.
 Projectsly has a user-friendly interface that enables you to monitor every connected team member's activity and the duration of such activities on a single central platform.
-Its functionalities include; issue management, project tracking, kanban board, timeline view, and a host of others.
+Its functionalities include; issue management, Project tracking, Kanban board, timeline view, and a host of others.

 As a result of its reliability and advanced tools that are developed with it to perform numerous tasks and functions, it boasts over 30,000 active users with consistent uptime of 99.5%.
 It has a friendly pricing plan as it allows users to activate free trials, and subsequently, you get charged $14.99 per user every month.
 It is interesting to know that there are over 30 applications available on Projectsly, and with a single subscription, you have unlimited access to all.